LoyolaChicagoCS/gradhandbook/source/regulations.rst

 -----------------------------------------------

 First,
-you need to find or hold job during the period of the Internship.
+you need to find a job for the period of the Internship.
 There are online, searchable listings through the university career center, `http://www.luc.edu/career <http://www.luc.edu/career>`_.
 (The Computer Science department also maintains an *informal* jobs list at